cucumber-rs/cucumber/book/src/Getting_Started.md

 // each `Scenario`.
 #[async_trait(?Send)]
 impl World for AnimalWorld {
-    // We require some error type
+    // We require some error type.
     type Error = Infallible;

     async fn new() -> Result<Self, Infallible> {